 - Weight loss

 - Sudden collapse

-Without treatment, a life-threatening Addisonian crisis (or adrenal crisis) may occur, where the cat collapses in a state of shock.
-This is a medical emergency and requires immediate veterinary treatment.
+Without treatment, Addisonian crisis (also known as adrenal crisis or acute adrenal insufficiency) can occur, where the cat collapses in a state of shock due to an acute deficiency of the hormone cortisol.
+This condition has a high mortality rate and is a medical emergency requiring immediate veterinary treatment.

 Addison’s disease has many symptoms similar to other disorders, so diagnosis can sometimes be difficult.
 Your veterinarian will perform a physical examination and obtain a medical history from you.
 The exam may reveal a slow pulse, irregular heartbeat and signs of dehydration.

-- Complete blood count which may reveal anemia as cortisol is required for red blood cell production and elevated eosinophils, a type of white blood cell.
+- Complete blood count: May reveal anemia as cortisol is required for red blood cell production and elevated eosinophils, a type of white blood cell.

-- Biochemistry profile may show elevated potassium and phosphorous levels, low sodium and blood sugar levels and elevated liver enzymes.
+- Biochemistry profile: Elevated potassium and phosphorous, low sodium and blood sugar, and elevated liver enzymes.

-- Urinalysis which commonly shows mild to severe dehydration.
+- Urinalysis: May reveal mild to severe dehydration.

-- ACTH stimulation test: This test measures the ability of the adrenal glands to respond to a hormone known as adrenocorticotropic hormone (ACTH).
+- ACTH stimulation test: A measure of the ability of the adrenal glands to respond to a hormone known as adrenocorticotropic hormone (ACTH).
 Produced in the pituitary gland, ACTH travels through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
 The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH.

 - Treatment is lifelong administration of the deficient adrenal hormones (corticosteroid and mineralocorticoid).
 Electrolytes will be closely monitored initially and where necessary, adjust the dosage.